Message From the Council Growth Director

 COUNCIL REACTIVATIONS – Joe Torres, Chairman

 The reactivation process for a dormant council is basically the same as for a new council except for some potential barriers that might arise.
 Many times the barriers that arise are what caused the council to go dormant to begin with.
 If these are not addressed and resolved early, there is a strong likelihood that the council will fail again!
 This is why a more cautious approach may be necessary in the reactivation process.
-The first step will be to obtain a council roster and contact members of the dormant council to determine if they want to remain in the reactivated council as active members.
+The first step is to meet with the Pastor and some committed Knights in the area to determine the prospects for reactivating the Council.
+Next is to obtain a council roster and contact members of the dormant council to determine if they want to remain in the reactivated council as active members.
 It is essential that everyone involved in the reactivation effort work as a TEAM to help make the reactivation of the council a success.